Decoding the Mystery: A Deep Dive into 2√x

 -

 Square Root (√x): This operation finds a number that, when multiplied by itself, equals x.
-For example, √9 = 3 because 3 * 3 = 9.
+As an example, √9 = 3 because 3 * 3 = 9.
 It's crucial to remember that the square root of a number can be positive or negative, though conventionally, the principal square root (the positive value) is used unless otherwise specified.

 -